Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

 \begin{thm} Every closed contact $3$-manifold with planar torsion admits a (non-exact) symplectic cobordism to an overtwisted contact manifold. \end{thm}

 This of course yields a new and comparatively low-tech proof of the fact, proved first in \cite{Wendl:openbook2}, that planar torsion obstructs strong fillings.
-It also generalizes a result proved by David Gay in \cite{Gay:GirouxTorsion}, that any contact manifold with Giroux torsion at least two is cobordant to something overtwisted; as shown in \cite{Wendl:openbook2}, positive Giroux torsion implies planar $1$-torsion (cf.~\S\ref{sec:Gay}).
-By a result of Etnyre and Honda \cite{EtnyreHonda:cobordisms}, every connected overtwisted contact manifold admits a Stein cobordism to any other connected contact $3$-manifold, and Gay \cite{Gay:GirouxTorsion} showed that the word ``connected'' can be removed from this statement at the cost of dropping the Stein condition.
+It also generalizes a result proved by David Gay in \cite{Gay:GirouxTorsion}, that any contact manifold with Giroux torsion at least~$2$ is cobordant to something overtwisted; as shown in \cite{Wendl:openbook2}, positive Giroux torsion implies planar $1$-torsion (cf.~\S\ref{sec:Gay}).
+By a result of Etnyre and Honda \cite{EtnyreHonda:cobordisms}, every connected overtwisted contact manifold admits a connected Stein cobordism to any other connected contact $3$-manifold, and Gay \cite{Gay:GirouxTorsion} showed that the word ``connected'' can be removed from this statement at the cost of dropping the Stein condition.
 We thus have the following consequence:

-\begin{cor} Every closed contact $3$-manifold with planar torsion is symplectically cobordant to every other closed contact $3$-manifold. \end{cor} It should be emphasized that due to the obstructions mentioned above, Corollary~\ref{cor:equivalence} is not true for \emph{exact} cobordisms, not even if the positive boundary is required to be connected.
+\begin{cor} Every closed connected contact $3$-manifold with planar torsion admits a connected strong symplectic cobordism to every other closed contact $3$-manifold. \end{cor} It should be emphasized that due to the obstructions mentioned above, Corollary~\ref{cor:equivalence} is not true for \emph{exact} cobordisms, not even if the positive boundary is required to be connected.
 In fact, there is no known example of an exact cobordism from anything tight to anything overtwisted, and many examples that are tight but non-fillable (e.g.~the $3$-tori with positive Giroux torsion) certainly do not admit such cobordisms.

 There is also a version of Theorem~\ref{thm:overtwisted} that implies the more general obstruction to weak fillings proved in \cite{NiederkruegerWendl}.
 Recall (see Definitions~\ref{defn:planar} and~\ref{defn:planarTorsion}) that for a given closed $2$-form~$\Omega$ on a contact $3$-manifold $(M,\xi)$, we say that $(M,\xi)$ has \emph{$\Omega$-separating} planar torsion if it contains a planar torsion domain in which a certain set of embedded $2$-tori~$T$ all satisfy